ahmed-abdat/whatesapp-clone/README.md

 The WhatsApp Clone project is a feature-rich messaging application that closely resembles the popular messaging app, WhatsApp.
 It allows users to sign up using their Google account, phone number, or as a guest.
 The project aims to provide a seamless and secure messaging experience for users, incorporating real-time updates and a beautiful UI/UX design.

-Check out the live demo of the WhatsApp Clone project <a href="https://whatesapp.vercel.app/" target="_blank">here</a>.
+Check out the live demo of the WhatsApp Clone project [here](https://whatesapp.vercel.app/).

 ![WhatsApp Clone Home](https://firebasestorage.googleapis.com/v0/b/whatsapp-clone-b5e50.appspot.com/o/custome%2Fhome.png?alt=media&token=1dad4823-e22e-4cdb-aff4-5111f328bd18)